awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DescribeModel.md

 Type: [ContainerDefinition](API_ContainerDefinition.md) object

  ** [VpcConfig](#API_DescribeModel_ResponseSyntax) **   <a name="SageMaker-DescribeModel-response-VpcConfig"></a>
 A [VpcConfig](API_VpcConfig.md) object that specifies the VPC that this model has access to\.
-For more information, see [Protect Models by Using an Amazon Virtual Private Cloud](host-vpc.md)
+For more information, see [Protect Endpoints by Using an Amazon Virtual Private Cloud](https://docs.aws.amazon.com/sagemaker/latest/dg/host-vpc.html)
 Type: [VpcConfig](API_VpcConfig.md) object

 ## Errors<a name="API_DescribeModel_Errors"></a>